ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ## Run research-service

-- In a new terminal, make sure you are inside `springboot-kafka-connect-debezium-ksqldb` root folder
+- Open a new terminal and navigate to `springboot-kafka-connect-debezium-ksqldb` root folder

 - Run the command below to start the application
   ```
   ./mvnw clean spring-boot:run --projects research-service -Dspring-boot.run.jvmArguments="-Dserver.port=9080"
   ```
-  > **Note:** It will create some articles, institutes and researchers.
+  It will create some articles, institutes and researchers.
 If you don't want it, just set to `false` the properties `load-samples.articles.enabled`, `load-samples.institutes.enabled` and `load-samples.researchers.enabled` in `application.yml`.

 - The Swagger link is http://localhost:9080/swagger-ui.html